AwaisHus/Log-Function/README.md

 # Log-Function
-A PHP log function has been implemented to facilitate website administrators in tracking user activity, primarily for debugging purposes and the prevention of SQL injection attacks.
-This function conveys feedback through the admin panel, although only the log function code is disclosed here due to the project's sensitive nature.
-It captures data such as IP addresses, MAC addresses, and notes on the cause of issues for comprehensive monitoring.
+I've added a PHP log function to help our website administrators keep tabs on user actions.
+This primarily aids in debugging and guarding against SQL injection attacks.
+It's a handy tool that can be placed anywhere in the code where actions occur, such as when a user clicks a button or enters login information.

+This log function provides feedback through the admin panel, but I can only share the code for the function itself here due to confidentiality.
+Here's a summary of what it does:

+- Captures the user's IP address.
+- Grabs the user's MAC address.
+- Records the user's input.
+- It logs the time when the action took place.

+This simple addition enhances our website's security and helps us identify and address issues more efficiently.